 Your reviews matter — hence the importance of leaving an honest, appropriate review.
 In fact, your reviews can support the restaurants you’re eating at and help them grow from your feedback.
 It also helps give insights to the restaurant in conducting a SWOT analysis.

 Moreover, other potential diners also benefit from your reviews as it will be easier to discover restaurants and make informed decisions.
+A study found that the interaction effect between restaurant ratings and crowdedness is at a high level.

 Check out our simple guide on how to rate restaurants appropriately using the best restaurant rating system: